 The common thread when it comes to deaths on the cables is rain.
 When the granite gets wet, it gets slick.
 And the 45-degree slope becomes impossible to grip onto.
 Add to that lightning, which can easily strike the exposed high point of Half Dome.
 Even a charge in the air can energize and electrify the metal cables.

 If there is rain in the forecast, hike it up to the Sub Dome and then check on conditions with the ranger.
 If you are on the cables or summit and clouds start building or drizzle starts, get down immediately.
 If it starts raining hard and there is no lightning, it might make sense to stay put on the summit and call for help or use your InReach.
 If you see thunderstorms or lightning, get down immediately.
 If there is already lightning striking around you, the park recommends hunkering down at a low point on the summit.
+I recommend reading this harrowing tale of lightning and slick conditions.

 Although storms can pop up at anytime, they generally happen in the afternoon.
 Plan on getting up and down before noon to play it safe.